dvidelabs/flatcc/README.md

 More API calls are available to naturally extend the existing API.
 See `test/monster_test/monster_test.c` for more.

-The generated code defines three identifiers for a given table:

-    #ifndef MyGame_Example_Monster_identifier
-    #define MyGame_Example_Monster_identifier flatbuffers_identifier
-    #endif
+The type identifiers are defined like:

     #define MyGame_Example_Monster_type_hash ((flatbuffers_thash_t)0x330ef481)
     #define MyGame_Example_Monster_type_identifier "\x81\xf4\x0e\x33"

 The `type_identifier` can be used anywhere the original 4 character file identifier would be used, but a buffer must choose which system, if any, to use.
+This will not affect the `file_extension`.

 The
 [`flatcc/flatcc_identifier.h`](https://github.com/dvidelabs/flatcc/blob/master/include/flatcc/flatcc_identifier.h)
 file contains an implementation of the FNV-1a hash used.
 The hash was chosen for simplicity, availability, and collision resistance.
+For better distribution, and for internal use only, a dispersion function is also provided, mostly to discourage use of alternative hashes in transmission since the type hash is normally good enough as is.

 _Note: there is a potential for collisions in the type hash values because the hash is only 4 bytes._